NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README.md

 			Save and exit
 			(*note that this will make it so that automatically the pi cannot be connected to wifi at all or bluetooth, and the only way to reconnect them would be to delete the two lines written above in /boot/config.txt , the gpu_mem allows for more operation of RAM by gpu)
-	33. Right click on the desktop menu bar and click on "panel settings"
-	34. Click "Advanced" and check "Minimize panel when not in use".
+	21. Click "Advanced" and check "Minimize panel when not in use".

-	35. Two Options in this section either:
+	22. Two Options in this section either:
 	a) Flash Drive Method (Easier method but flash drive must be formatted -Go back to your PC and insert your (8GB/16GB/32GB) flash drive.
-From this directory go to 'Place in RPi' or the clients/source folder to copy the folder and copy all files in that directory and place them on your flash drive.
+From this directory go to 'Place in RPi' and copy all files in that directory and place them on your flash drive.
 		-Insert your flash drive into your RPi
 		-A window should pop up on your RPi hit 'OK'
 		-Then go to your terminal and type in:
 				'''
-				> cp -r /media/pi/[YOUR DRIVE NAME]/scripts /home/pi/
+				> cp -r /media/pi/<YOUR DRIVE NAME>/scripts /home/pi/
 				'''
 				Then type in:
 				'''